Dan chats to the leading film production magazine ‘International Connection’ about working with actors

 Dan Roberts provides specialist personal training to help you look, move and truly embody your character.
 Their expertise in training actors is owed to their years of experience coaching international athletes, professional fighters and top models.
 They are the ‘go to’ team in London for many high-profile Hollywood movie, European cinema and West-end theatre productions.

 Dan Roberts:It was a long road!
-My background is as a tennis coach back in the early 90’s, after that I retrained as a strength and conditioning coach, as I wanted to train up professional athletes.
-I was lucky and for about a decade I trained American footballers, Basketball players, golfers, skiers and track athletes.
-With this came a lot of travelling and I had stints living in New York and Sydney which I loved.
+My background is as a tennis coach back in the early 90s; after that, I retrained as a strength and conditioning coach as I wanted to train professional athletes.
+I was lucky, and for about a decade, I trained American footballers, Basketball players, golfers, skiers and track athletes.
+With this came a lot of travelling, and I had stints living in New York and Sydney, which I loved.

-About 10 years ago I found myself living in Rio de Janeiro and I found myself training local swimwear and Victoria Secret models.
+About 10 years ago, I found myself living in Rio de Janeiro, and I found myself training local swimwear and Victoria’s Secret models.
 In my past work, I had never actually trained people to look good, only to perform well, so it was a new experience.
-It was really good for my development, as well as being fun and let’s face it, good for my tan!
-A couple of years later I was back in London and I decided to take a 12 month break from coaching and move to Asia to study martial arts and compete as a kick-boxer.
+It was really good for my development, as well as being fun, and let’s face it, it was good for my tan!
+A couple of years later, I was back in London, and I decided to take a 12-month break from coaching and move to Asia to study martial arts and compete as a kick-boxer.

-When I came back (about 7 years ago), all of this eclectic experience together with the varied skills needed to train athletes, tone up models and knowing how to fight, made me ideal for training actors who needed to prepare for certain roles.
-In addition, at this time I also held columns for a few fitness magazines, whilst also being a senior lecturer to fitness companies mentoring personal trainers gaining their own new skills.
-This time helped me to build my reputation in the industry, which I guess was the old fashioned way before social media took on!
+When I came back (about 7 years ago), all of this eclectic experience, together with the varied skills needed to train athletes, tone up models and know how to fight, made me ideal for training actors who needed to prepare for certain roles.
+In addition, at this time, I also held columns for a few fitness magazines whilst also being a senior lecturer to fitness companies, mentoring personal trainers in gaining their own new skills.
+This time helped me to build my reputation in the industry, which I guess was the old-fashioned way before social media took on!

-Fortune landed and LA based Agents, Production Companies (such as Sony pictures) and LA Celebrity Personal Trainers started to get in touch and I was recommended to train well-known actors when they were filming in London.
-I have to point out that was thanks to my friend Jason Walsh who was the first US trainer to really support me.
-Following this and over the last 7 years I’ve been lucky enough to work on several Hollywood action films, trained up Oscar winning actors and actresses, assisted on character movement on Broadway and west-end productions and assisted in fight chorography.
+Fortune landed, and LA-based Agents, Production Companies (such as Sony Pictures) and LA Celebrity Personal Trainers started to get in touch.
+I was recommended to well-known actors when they were filming in London.
+I have to point out that it was thanks to my friend & colleague Jason Walsh of Rise Movement – who was the first US Hollywood trainer to really support me.
+Following this and over the last 7 years I’ve been lucky enough to work on several Hollywood action films, trained up Oscar-winning actors and actresses, assisted on character movement on Broadway and west-end productions and assisted in fight choreography.
 I have to admit it’s so much fun being involved in exciting projects such as these.
 The celebrity side of it doesn’t do anything for me, that’s why you won’t see me a lot on Instagram pictured with clients.
 Ironically, I think the fact that I don’t court this ‘celeb-culture’ has probably worked in my favour with those in the entertainment industry.
-In the gym, we are all the same, it doesn’t matter how many Oscars, Grammy’s or palaces you own, we all sweat, have hopes, dreams and insecurities.”
+In the gym, we are all the same; it doesn’t matter how many Oscars, Grammys, or palaces you own, we all sweat and have hopes, dreams, and insecurities.”

 IC: How do you incorporate the mind/body connection into your training?

-Dan Roberts:For me exercise is inherently a mind and body activity.
-One’s fitness and coaching philosophy is invariably informed by one’s studies, life experience and world view.
-I have a deep-routed philosophical belief that the mind and body are actually one.
+Dan Roberts:For me, exercise is inherently a mind and body activity.
+One’s fitness and coaching philosophy is invariably informed by one’s studies, life experience and worldview.
+I have a deep-rooted philosophical belief that the mind and body are actually one.
 I don’t see the body as a machine to move our brain around.
-Thinking, being and doing as a purely a holistic expression of self.
+Thinking, being and doing are purely a holistic expression of self.

 IC: What makes working with actors different from working with musicians, sports team members, or dancers?